 Innovative Ways to Fill the Justice Gap

 There is a huge gap between the legal needs of low-income people and the capacity of legal services to meet those needs.
 Learn about unique and innovative approaches attorneys have taken to address legal needs.

 Advance registration is required to receive the Zoom information.
-If you have any questions or problems with registration, please email Sophia Vagnone or call us at 312-832-5127.
+If you have any questions or problems with registration, please email Mariel Lopez-Cruz or call us at 312-832-5127.